proudier/gogrepoc/README.md

 * Creates a !serial.txt if the game has a special serial/cdkey (I know, not 100% DRM-free, is it?).
 Sometimes coupon codes are hidden here!
 * Verify your downloaded collection with full MD5, zip integrity, and expected file size checking.
 * Auto retrying of failed fetch/downloads.
 Sometime GOG servers report temporary errors.
+* Download resume support for interrupted downloads where possible.
 * Ability to import your already existing local collection.
 * Easy to throw into a daily cronjob to get all the latest updates and newly added content!
 * Clear logging prints showing update/download progress and HTTP errors.
-Easy to pipe or tee to create a log file.
+Log files are created by default but can be disabled.

 Quick Start -- Typical Use Case
 ----------------